ispyhumanfly/valance/README.md

 # Valance
-A fast and flexible framework for powering component-based web applications.
+A cross-framework platform for developing component-based web applications.

 # Synopsis
 Power your component-based application using the valance application server.